Dos and Don'ts for your application

 - Make it clear to the reader how the goals and issues of the project are aimed at verifying your business hypothesis, or reducing the risk of the project.

 - Budget – specify the various costs and number of working hours.

 - Ask for help!
 When you are done, have someone that doesn't know your project in detail read and comment on your application.

 - Last but not least, avoid unnecessary formal errors.
 It's just unnecessary.

 Best of luck!

-For further information about financial support, please contact one of our business developers.
+For further information about financial support, please contact one of our innovation developers.

 For questions regarding equity capital and company investments contact christine [dot] widstrand [at] innovation [dot] lu [dot] se (Christine Widstrand), CEO LU Holdning.